- February 8, 2022

 We Help Investors Recover Investment Losses

 To the extent a Financial Advisor converts client assets or otherwise engages in misconduct during the course and scope of his employment and/or registration with the brokerage firm, that brokerage firm may be held liable for any attendant losses because of the fraud.
-The Wolper Law Firm represents investors nationwide in securities litigation and arbitration on a contingency fee basis.
-Matt Wolper, the Managing Principal of the Wolper Law Firm, is a trial lawyer who has handled hundreds of securities cases during his career involving a wide range of products, strategies and securities.
+The Wolper Law Firm, P.A. represents investors nationwide in securities litigation and arbitration on a contingency fee basis.
+Matt Wolper, the Managing Principal of the Wolper Law Firm, P.A., is a trial lawyer who has handled hundreds of securities cases during his career involving a wide range of products, strategies and securities.
 Prior to representing investors, he was a partner with a national law firm, where he represented some of the largest banks and brokerage firms in the world in securities matters.
 We can be reached at (800) 931-8452 or by email at email@example.com.